 Table of Content:

-Active vs. Passive Voice - What Is the Difference?
+Active vs. Passive Voice in Academic Writing

-Active vs. Passive Voice - What Is the Difference?
+Active vs. Passive Voice in Academic Writing

 What is Active Voice?